ChrisDuffley/stationPlaylist/readme.md

 ## SPL Controller

 The SPL Controller is a set of layered commands you can use to control SPL Studio anywhere.
 Press the SPL Controller layer command, and NVDA will say, "SPL Controller."
 Press another command to control various Studio settings such as microphone on/off or play the next track.
+You can also configure NVDA to enter SPL Assistant layer (see above) by pressing SPL Controller layer command (passthrough mode, enabled by default).

 Important: SPL Controller layer commands are disabled if NVDA is running in secure mode.

-The available SPL Controller commands are (some commands support speak on demand):
+Outside of Studio, the available SPL Controller commands are (some commands support speak on demand):

 * P: Play the next selected track.
 * U: Pause or unpause playback.